veghfile/Backend/README.md

 The project is divided into the backend and the frontend.

 ### Backend
 Backend code is present on this repo [Backend](https://github.com/vegh-fileshare/Backend) the server.js file contains all the socket connection code.
-It is built on `express` and `socket.io` which allows usage of WebSockets and WebRTC.There are different routes for admin panel and database connections.
+It is built on `express` and `socket.io` which allows usage of WebSockets and WebRTC.
+There are different routes for admin panel and database connections.

 ### Frontend
 The frontend code is  present on this repo [Frontend](https://github.com/vegh-fileshare/Frontend).
 Once the frontend is built for production (using npm run build), all the built files are stored in `build` folder which can be deployed along with the server code.